-B Gender Pay Gap Among College Graduates in France
+A Gender Pay Gap Among College Graduates in France

 This appendix provides descriptive evidence on the entry-level gender pay gap among French college graduates holding a master's degree and analyzes the contribution of gender segregation in college majors to this gap.
 The objective of this analysis is to better understand whether the effects of the role model interventions on female students' choice of study can be expected to reduce the gender pay gap.
-Section B.1 describes the data sources, while Section B.2 discusses the empirical results.
+Section A.1 describes the data sources, while Section A.2 discusses the empirical results.

-B.1 Data
+A.1 Data

 Unfortunately, we cannot rely exclusively on administrative data to provide empirical evidence on the gender pay gap by field of study in France, as it is currently not possible to link administrative data on students enrolled in higher education with administrative data on wages and income tax returns.
-Instead, our analysis of the gender pay gap among college graduates is based on the combination of aggregate statistics on student enrollment by college major and gender with survey information on the starting wages of recent cohorts of college graduates.
+Instead, our analysis is based on the combination of aggregate statistics on student enrollment by college major and gender with survey information on the starting wages of recent cohorts of college graduates.